harvard-nrg/python-workshop/docs/basics.md

 ```

 !!! note ""
-    Note that you do not need to use `let`, `var`, or provide any type hinting
+    Note that you do not need to use `let`, `var`, or provide any type keywords
-    keywords before a variable declaration.
-You also don't need a semicolon
+    before a variable declaration.
+You also don't need to terminate a statement
-    at the end of each statement.
+    with a semicolon, as you do in many other languages.

 ### defining a variable from an expression
 The right side of a variable assignment does not need to be a static value.
 It
 can be an expression